 Michael wasn’t particularly sure what had made him agree to this, this being a temporary partnership between himself and the immortals.
-Actually that wasn’t entirely true, Daniel had made him agree to it but that was beside the point.
+Actually, that wasn’t entirely true, Daniel had made him agree to it but that was beside the point.
 He listened to Alice and Jay bickering through his earpiece as he followed Elijah through the building, the familiar rhythm of their voices calming his mildly frayed nerves.
 So far this was not going as planned in any way shape or form and if Daniel and Caleb weren’t having better luck than them they were screwed.
-They’d made it to the second floor before the arguing stopped, and were half way across it when Alice spoke up.
+They’d made it to the second floor before the arguing stopped, and were halfway across it when Alice spoke up.

 “Houston you have a problem.”
 Just as seven armed men came round the corner towards them and Michael’s luck had never been this bad.
-He wondered how the other two knew considering they didn’t have access to the cameras but all unnecessary thought were quickly discarded.
+He wondered how the other two knew considering they didn’t have access to the cameras but all unnecessary thought was quickly discarded.

 By the time they made it back to base, Jay’s apartment a nice neutral middle ground, Michael really wanted to kill Elijah.
-It was no one’s fault that the mission had gone pear shaped but the eldest Ward sibling didn’t seem to feel that way, and it was pissing him off.
-When they got in Jay and Alice were already waiting with the first aid kit and alcohol, which Michael grabbed from his brother before heading into the kitchen waving off the kids worry after all Caleb and Daniel were in a worse state than him.
+It was no one’s fault that the mission had gone pear-shaped but the eldest Ward sibling didn’t seem to feel that way, and it was pissing him off.
+When they got in Jay and Alice were already waiting with the first aid kit and alcohol, which Michael grabbed from his brother before heading into the kitchen waving off the kids worry, after all, Caleb and Daniel were in a worse state than him.
 He sat on the table and took a swig out of the bottle of whiskey, his whiskey he noted, he could really go for a cigarette but Alice would kill him if she caught him smoking in the flat.
-His arm stung from where he’d been grazed by a bullet and his head hurt from where he’d been pistol whipped for mouthing off, though it didn’t hurt enough for him to sit through more time with Elijah, even if he did get it in the neck from Jay later.
+His arm stung from where he’d been grazed by a bullet and his head hurt from where he’d been pistol-whipped for mouthing off, though it didn’t hurt enough for him to sit through more time with Elijah, even if he did get it in the neck from Jay later.
 He could hear arguing from the living room, sounded like Daniel and Alice, and was infinitely glad he was out of the way.
 That was until Elijah came through, probably shooed out by one of the others.

 “Seriously?”
 He snapped shooting the other immortal a reproachful look and Michael wasn’t sure whether it was because of the whiskey or the fact he was sat on the table.
-Either way it hardly mattered as it wasn’t his place.
+Either way, it hardly mattered as it wasn’t his place.
 The assassin’s lips twitched into a smirk as he raised one eyebrow curiously.
 “You couldn’t use a glass?”

 “My whiskey.”
 He replied as he took another swig.
 “I’d offer you some but I doubt it’ll help your temper.”
 The glare he got was immensely satisfying considering how unaffected the other man had seemed by all this, despite having argued with him all the way to the flat Elijah had barely even raised his voice.